 Additionally, proton radiography and tomography allows for faster positioning verification and reduced dose when imaging.1

+Using proton radiography and tomography can also reduce uncertainty and increase accuracy.
 Using CT scans, the systematic error range is between 3% and 5% for soft tissue and is higher for harder structures and tissues.
 Proton radiography and tomography could reduce range uncertainty to less than 1%.2

 Proton Imaging is Not Currently Available for Commercial Sale